RaydenSec/IT-Notes/activedirectory-lab-notes.md

 Install AD DS on this server, there are many services you can install for this, then specify server from pool (only one in this case)
 Create a new forest since first DC, specify domain

+Turn Server to AD server -> NAT (so private network devices can talk to outside through DC) -> DHCP on DC, so devices connected can be auto assigned IP